Sepang District: Economy

 Malaysia Airlines, a Malaysian national carrier; AirAsia, a Malaysian low-cost carrier; AirAsia X, a subsidiary of AirAsia; MASkargo, a cargo airline; and Malaysia Airports, the Malaysian Airport authority; are headquartered on the property of Kuala Lumpur International Airport in Sepang.
 Malaysia Airlines also operates its Flight Management Building at Kuala Lumpur International Airport.

+The KLIA Aeropolis is planned to be a hub for aerospace, cargo, air logistics, and sports tourism by 2035, with initiatives including the development of the Sepang Free Industrial Zone as a KLIA Aeropolis Corridor.
+The Digital Free Trade Zone (DFTZ) by Alibaba Group within KLIA Aeropolis further solidifies Sepang's role as a logistics and e-commerce hub in the region.
+Additionally, the KLIA Aeropolis Masterplan includes a proposed Aviation Park, which will feature an Advanced Air Mobility (AAM) Hub pilot project.
+This AAM Hub aims to develop infrastructure such as special ventiport terminals for eVTOLs (electric vertical takeoff and landing aircraft), establish an innovation lab for AAM technology, and create a training and certification centre for pilots and technical engineers in air mobility.

 Animonsta Studios has its headquarters in Cyberjaya.